Degree: Bachelor of Arts

 Work one-on-one with faculty who are professional artists.
 Union professors are active in their fields, regularly exhibiting their work and garnering awards in prestigious shows.

 Exhibit your work.
-Students enjoy real opportunities to show their work in the Burns Arts Atrium and in the Wikoff Student Gallery at the Nott Memorial.
+Students enjoy real opportunities to show their work in the Feigenbaum Center for Visual Arts and in the Wikoff Student Gallery at the Nott Memorial.

 Take field trips.
 Join your classmates and professors on excursions to New York City galleries, museums and studios.
 Discover local art attractions such as the Clark Art Institute, Mass MOCA and the Storm King Art Center.

 Union graduates work as professional artists in a variety of venues, including museums and galleries, and in careers ranging from communications and teaching to dentistry and medicine.